Enrolment is contingent on the student successfully applying for a placement position with an employer before census date.

 4 Please refer here for eligibility for FEE-HELP

 Please note: international students should refer to this page to get an indicative course cost.

-Flexible, the equivalent of approximately 6-8 weeks full time placement, which can be taken part time, plus the time involved to complete the assessment items.
-There will be online learning modules related to the assessment items.
-There will be an introductory lecture and it will be necessary to meet occasionally with the unit coordinator and meet regularly with the placement supervisor.
+Flexible, the equivalent of a 12 days full time placement, which can be taken part time, plus the additional time involved to complete the assessment items.

 |Timetable||View the lecture timetable | View the full unit timetable|